The most important day you will ever experience is today.

 2. Text, call, tweet, FB, Instagram or email our kids and grandkids a loving note of humor, encouragement, insight or just an “I love you.
 Proud of you.”

-3. Write at least one thank you note, text or send one thank you e-mail everyday to our volunteers.
+3. Write at least one thank you note, text or send one thank you e-mail everyday to my friends and teammates.

 4. Return my phone calls within 12 hours.

 5. Read my Bible.
-Think, journal and pray about what I read and pray for our church family.
+Think, journal and pray about what I read.

 6. Remind myself to stay positive – be a good finder – to keep short accounts by forgiving and moving on.